skaferun9/ascend-money-java-exam/readme.md

-# Exam
+# Exam Overview

-You are working for Software house company.
-You had assigned task for improving legacy service.
-The service for inquiry information from bank by bank account.
+You are working for a software development company and have been assigned a task to improve a legacy service.
+This service is responsible for retrieving bank information based on a bank account number.
+The test code has already been written, so your goal is to refactor, redesign, and/or rewrite the service code to support the existing tests.

-The test codes had been done, so you can refactor, redesign and/or rewirte the code to support current test codes.
+ -  Test Class: **InquiryServiceTest.java**

- - Class test: **InquiryServiceTest.java**
+ -  Service Class: **InquiryService.java**

- - Class code: **InquiryService.java**
+If you have any questions, feel free to contact  <sunpawet.som@ascendcorp.com>

-If you have any question, feel free to ask <sunpawet.som@ascendcorp.com>
+## Instructions

-## Instruction
+- Refactor the **InquiryService.java** class to improve code quality.

-1. Do refactor class **InquiryService.java** , and make code to be a good quality.
+- Ensure that the code follows good coding practices.

-2. Write unit test for testing all classes
+- Write unit tests for all classes you modify or create.